algodommedia/bytesviewapi-python/README.md

 # Installation

 ## Supported Python Versions
-Python 3.6, 3.7 are fully supported and tested.
+Python >= 3.5 fully supported and tested.

 ## Install Package
 ```
 pip install bytesviewapi
 ```
 ## Quick Start

 `POST 1/static/sentiment`

 ```
 from bytesviewapi import BytesviewapiClient

 # API key authorization, Initialize the client with your API key:
 api = BytesviewapiClient(api_key="API key")

+# pass your desired strings in a dictionary with unique key
+data = {"key1": "We are good here", "key2": "this is not what we expect"}

-response = api.sentiment_api(data = {0: "we are good here"}, lang = "en")
+response = api.sentiment_api(data = data , lang = "en")

 ```
 `API key` : Your private Bytesview API key.